Environmental Initiatives

 Waste Water Recycling System

-Waste water generated in the buildings (water from washbasins or restaurant kitchens) or rain water falling on the premises is processed (biotreatment and membrane separation) in a waste water recycling system and used for flushing toilets, watering plants and melting snow accumulated on the roof of the Glass Building.
+Waste water generated in the buildings (water from washbasins or restaurant kitchens) and rain water collected on the premises are processed (biotreatment and membrane separation) in a waste water recycling system and used to flush toilets, water plants, and melt snow that has accumulated on the roof of the Glass Building.

-Utilization rate of recycled water: About 90% of the water used for flushing toilets and other purposes (subject to seasonal variations)
+Utilization rate of recycled water: About 90% of the water is used for flushing toilets and other purposes (subject to seasonal variations).

 Waste Water Recycling System